ParedesGab/PP4-artistiClayers-workshops/README.md

 **Welcome to ArtistiClayers!**

 Ready to mold, sculpt, and bake your way to amazing creations?
-Welcome to your go-to spot for booking fun and inspiring polymer clay workshops right here in the beautiful Herrsching region!
+Welcome to your go-to spot for booking fun and inspiring polymer clay workshops in the beautiful Vienna!
 Explore our range of classes for all skill levels and unleash your inner artist.
 Let's get crafting!

 + The site can be accessed via this [link](https://artisticlayers-d41862efab95.herokuapp.com)